We won’t send spam. Unsubscribe at any time.

-Do you always feel like somebody's watching you?
+Do you always feel a bit self-conscious, like somebody’s watching you?

 I no longer always feel like somebody’s watching me anymore.